 Today several window companies offer plastic windows including Wandsworth Sash Windows which is well worth checking out.

 Plastic replacement windows, keep structural reinforcements in place.
 Plastic windows are energy-efficient foam frames.
-They also have sash panes with double and triple glazing.
+They also have sash panes with Bristol double glazing and triple glazing.

 Energy-efficient smart windows are built with insulating glass and thick.
 They also have 90-caliber plastic frames, which last forever.